CakeDC/migrations/readme.md

 Another example is dropping a field, the pre migration check will check if the table and field exists and if not it wont apply the migration.

-To enable condtion-based mode use '--precheck condition' with the migration shell.
+To enable condtion-based mode use '--precheck Migrations.PrecheckCondition' with the migration shell.

 #### Customized pre-migration checks

-It is possible to implemented customized checks.
+It is possible to implemented customized pre-checks.
+Your custom pre-check class has to extend the PrecheckBase class from this plugin.
+You'll have to put your class into APP/Lib/Migration/<YourClass>.php or inside a plugin.

+To run your class use '--precheck YourPrecheckClass' or to load it from another plugin simply follow the dot syntax and use '--precheck YourPlugin.YourPrecheckClass'

 ### Migration shell return codes ###